kentdlee/SCSI/source/index.rst

 Next, we create 256 tiles by creating the 16x16 matrix.
 As we create tiles we'll count from 0 to 255.
 If we come to a number that is in our list of random numbers, we'll make a tile a bomb.
 Otherwise, a tile is just a tile.
-Here is code to do this:
+Here is code to do this.
+Again, be careful to line this code up with the *for loop* in the previous code.

 .. code-block:: python
     :linenos: